7 October 2020

-It’s called the neutral zone, and it feels that nothing is certain because that’s really the case.
+We’re currently going through the transitional phase called the neutral zone.
+It feels that nothing is certain because that’s really the case.

-The initial feeling of fear had begun to subside, but things weren’t going as well as we’d originally hoped when we started the strangest summer of our lives (up until now, anyway).
-We still feel as though we’re navigating into the unknown, while waiting for someone to tell us that this “test phase” has now finished and we can resume normality.
+The initial feeling of fear had begun to subside.
+But things weren’t going as well as we’d originally hoped when we started the strangest summer of our lives (up until now, anyway).
+We still feel as though we’re navigating into the unknown.
+It’s as if we’re waiting for someone to tell us that this “test phase” has now finished and we can resume normality.

 Our brains find it hard to tolerate uncertainty, as our primal instincts tell us that uncertainty equates to danger.
 So what does it do?
 It fills the gaps with provisional and imperfect solutions, but good enough to lower stress levels.
 But what are these solutions?
 They are reasonable connections between different concepts: links and suggestions based on past experiences.
 Often they refer back to our immense knowledge pool on stereotypes.